 Death within 30 days following vascular or general surgery

 Mortality is a measure of the number of deaths (in general, or due to a specific cause).
-This measure evaluates general and vascular surgical procedures.

 About this measure